pauldubois98/RefresherMaths2022/README.md

 # RefresherMaths2022

 Sources for the refresher maths course taught at the ESSEC buisness school september 2022.

+TODO:
+[ ] Summary